 Each morning prior to beginning Covered Activities and immediately before trenches, holes, sumps, or other excavations are back-filled, the Designated Biologist shall thoroughly inspect them for Covered Species.
 Trenches, holes, sumps, or other excavations that are covered long-term shall be inspected at the beginning of each working day to ensure inadvertent entrapment has not occurred.
 Permittee shall cease all Covered Activities in the vicinity and notify the Designated Biologist immediately if any worker discovers that Covered Species have become trapped.
-If at any time a trapped Covered Species is discovered by the Designated Biologist or anyone else, the Designated Biologist shall capture and relocate the animal to a safe nearby location per the Covered Species Relocation Plan described in Condition of Approval 7.6.
+If at any time a trapped Covered Species is discovered by the Designated Biologist or anyone else, the Designated Biologist shall capture and relocate the animal to a safe nearby location per the Covered Species Relocation Plan described in Condition of Approval 6.6.

-- 7.11.1 If the open holes, sumps, trenches or excavations cannot be covered, then a Covered Species temporary barrier shall be installed around any trenches, holes, sumps, or other excavations to prevent Covered Species from becoming trapped.
-Refuge opportunities, such as coverboards shall be provided on the outside perimeter of the barrier. - 7.12.
+- 6.11.1 If the open holes, sumps, trenches, or excavations cannot be covered, then a Covered Species temporary barrier shall be installed around any trenches, holes, sumps, or other excavations to prevent Covered Species from becoming trapped.
+Refuge opportunities, such as coverboards shall be provided on the outside perimeter of the barrier. - 6.12.
 Burrow Protection.
-The Designated Biologist shall mark for avoidance all small mammal burrows with flagging at the limits of access areas, including vehicle routes, and staging areas. - 7.13.
+The Designated Biologist shall mark for avoidance all small mammal burrows with flagging at the limits of access areas, including vehicle routes, and staging areas. - 6.13.
 Spoil Pile Stabilization.
-The Permittee shall stabilize active and non-active spoil piles located within undeveloped lands with native grass hydro-seed, erosion control fabric, straw, or other biodegradable material by October 15 of each year of the Project.
+Permittee shall stabilize active and non-active spoil piles located within undeveloped lands with native grass hydro-seed, erosion control fabric, straw, or other biodegradable material by October 15 of each year of the Project.
 Plastic and other synthetic materials shall not be used.
 Fiber rolls and a Covered Species temporary barrier shall be placed around the perimeter of non-active spoil piles, and slope breaks shall be utilized on the slopes of non-active spoil piles.
-Active spoil piles shall be covered/stabilized adequately when rainy conditions are evident (see Condition of Approval 7.2) or at any time when spoil material could enter Covered Species terrestrial or aquatic habitat. - 7.14.
+Active spoil piles shall be covered/stabilized adequately when rainy conditions are evident (see Condition of Approval 6.2) or at any time when spoil material could enter Covered Species terrestrial or aquatic habitat. - 6.14.
 Pesticides Prohibited.
-Permittee shall ensure that rodenticides or other poisons used in the control of fossorial (burrow-dwelling) mammals, and herbicides, are not used within the Project Area during the term of this ITP unless otherwise approved in writing by CDFW. - 7.15.
+Permittee shall ensure that rodenticides or other poisons used in the control of fossorial (burrow-dwelling) mammals, and herbicides, are not used within the Project Area during the term of this ITP unless otherwise approved in writing by CDFW. - 6.15.
 Urban/Suburban Storm Drain Designs.
-Permittee shall ensure that no grated drop inlets or other types of storm drain infrastructure shall be constructed without first obtaining approval in writing from CDFW confirming that the infrastructure incorporates design elements to avoid and reduce impacts to Covered Species. - 8.
-Habitat Management Land Acquisition:
+Permittee shall ensure that no grated drop inlets or other types of storm drain infrastructure shall be constructed without first obtaining approval in writing from CDFW confirming that the infrastructure incorporates design elements to avoid and reduce impacts to Covered Species.

+7. Habitat Management Land Acquisition:

 CDFW has determined that permanent protection and perpetual management of compensatory habitat is necessary and required pursuant to CESA to fully mitigate Project-related impacts of the taking on the Covered Species that will result with implementation of the Covered Activities.
 This determination is based on factors including an assessment of the importance of the habitat in the Project Area, the extent to which the Covered Activities will impact the habitat, and CDFW's estimate of the acreage required to provide for adequate compensation.

-To meet this requirement, the Permittee shall either purchase 37 acres of Covered Species credits from a CDFW-approved mitigation or conservation bank (Condition of Approval 8.2) OR shall provide for both the permanent protection and management of 37 acres of Habitat Management (HM) lands pursuant to Condition of Approval 8.3 below and the calculation and deposit of the management funds pursuant to Condition of Approval 9.4 below.
-Permanent protection and funding for perpetual management of compensatory habitat must be complete before starting Covered Activities, or within 18 months of the effective date of this ITP if Security is provided pursuant to Condition of Approval 9 below for all uncompleted obligations.
+To meet this requirement, the Permittee shall purchase 7.89 acres of Covered Species credits pursuant to Condition of Approval 7.1.
+Purchase of the Covered Species credits must be completed before starting Covered Activities or within 18 months of the effective date of this ITP if Security is provided pursuant to Condition of Approval 8 below for all uncompleted obligations.